Skip to main content

 requestTransformerFunctionTransform the request into task input

-The second approach is using the createTasks method to create a list of subtasks from the request.
-The return value of createTasks method is a List<SubtaskCreationRequest<Request>> object.
+The second approach is to provide a Function<Request, List<SubtaskCreationRequest<Request>>> which creates a list of subtasks from the request.
 SubtaskCreationRequest encapsulates taskId, task, and requestTransformer used in the addSubtask method.

 Subtasks added by these two approaches are merged.